Pocket-Plane-Group/Item_Upgrade/itemupgrade/readme-itemupgrades.txt

 Version 49 (updated by CamDawg)
         * Updated Russian translation
-        * A few minor adjustments to the immunity spellstate code for EE games
+        * A few minor adjustments to the immunity spellstate code for EE games Version 50 (updated by CamDawg)
+        * Updated French translation, thanks Selphira!
+        * Azuredge +4 had the wrong minimum STR/DEX requirements, usabilities;
+          now uses the same throwing projectile as base weapon in case 1pp and/or EE has changed it.
+Azuredge +4 should also be usable by shamans.
+        * Upgraded Delryn Shield will keep the same paperdoll appearance as the original shield
+        * Club +5: Pitchwife was causing five points of acid damage instead of the intended three
+        * Skullcrusher +5 had the wrong weapon speed in its description (only occurred on EEs, in English)
+        * All of the upgraded boots now use the 'Increased Movement Speed' portrait icons on EEs instead of 'Haste'
+        * On the EEs, several items were unusable by barbarians but the descriptions weren't properly mentioning this
+        * Incarnadine Elven Chain and Aeger's Hide +5 shouldn't be usable by Avengers
+        * The sleep effects from Quietus +4 and Staff of Elemental Mastery will no longer be in wake-on-damage mode on EEs
+        * Creeping Chaos will keep the same paperdoll appearance as the original Chaos
+        * Improved Kitthix was lacking a generic attack script
+        * Improved Ankheg Plate Mail shhould be unusable by Shamans and Archers
+        * Ring of Elemental Mastery will charm any fire, earth, or air elementals; the EE description only listed earth
+        * The monetary value of the upgraded archmai robes were less than the original robes
+        * Cleaned up some duplicate effects in the Shield of Harmony +3
+        * Staff of Elemental Mastery now uses the same sleep cloud projectile as the original Staff of Air on EEs/1pp
+        * Staff of the Woodlands +5 was setting AC to 0, not 3, and was not summoning Shambling Mounds on EE games
+        * Daystar +4 provides Protection From Evil while equipped, but this was missing from its description in EE games
+        * Water's Talon +4 was not protecting against Horrid Wilting via Wish
+        * Quiver of Plenty +3 should be usable by shamans
+        * The Quiver/Case/Bag of Plenty +3 will now use the same projectile as the underlying ammunition
+        * Further prep for integration with the EE Fixpack